A proven business critical system in coal, nuclear and hydro-electricity power generation plants since 2005

 Companies that produce electricity operate hazardous generation facilities.
 The industry is highly regulated and safety is not negotiable.
 All work on live systems needs to be isolated and managing these isolations is critical to protecting lives.
 There is a strong emphasis in the industry on making sure the correct competencies and skills are used for doing potentially dangerous work.

-Isolation Management and Permits
+Energy Isolation and Permits

 Owing to the nature of the plant and equipment used in electricity generation, and the hazardous nature of high voltages in live systems the emphasis is on correct management of isolations as part of the permit to work process.
 The permit to work is the process whereby all the necessary controls and governance can be put in place to ensure isolations are properly managed and work is done safely.

-IntelliPERMIT is well proven in electricity generation
+IntelliPERMIT is well proven in power generation

 IntelliPERMIT was first adopted in two coal power stations that were being re-commissioned to meet the growing energy demands of the national grid.
 The system proved so successful in managing the permit and isolation processes that it was rolled out across the entire fleet of generation stations, including a nuclear station which had certain additional hazards and requirements.